What mushrooms look like are different. Beware, poisonous mushrooms: a selection of known species. Types by food type

 They grow both singly and in large clusters.

 In fact, there are no exact criteria by which one can distinguish safe mushrooms from poisonous ones.
-Only existing knowledge about the appearance, signs and names of each species can help in this matter.
+Only existing knowledge about the appearance, characteristics and names of each species can help in this matter.

-Characteristic features of edible mushrooms
+Characteristics of edible mushrooms

 General criteria for edible mushrooms include:

-• Absence of a sharp bitter smell and taste;
+• No sharp bitter smell or taste;

 • They are not characterized by very bright and catchy colors;

-• Usually the inner flesh is light;
+• Typically the inner flesh is light in color;

-Common misconceptions
+Common Misconceptions

-It is also known as "boletus".
+It is also known as boletus.
 This mushroom has earned popularity due to its nutritional value and aromatic taste.
 It is suitable for any type of processing: frying, boiling, drying, salting.

 boletus